Best Time for Annapurna Circuit Trek

 Fortunately, Jomsom has ample comfortable tea houses and hotels to suit all budgets.
 They offer clean rooms, hot water showers, warm blankets, and attached bathrooms in some cases.

-Wi-Fi and electric charging facilities are available in most lodges.
+Likewise, Wi-Fi and electric charging facilities are available in most lodges.
 Menus offer traditional Nepali dal bhat, Thakali meals, pasta, and pancakes.
 Luxury hotels with improved facilities are available for those who want greater comfort.
 Family-run guesthouses offer local experiences and homely hospitality.

 Since demand increases in high season, it's a good idea to reserve in advance if arriving by air.
 Thus, Jomsom provides safe, comfortable, and hospitable accommodation for trekkers all year round.